 Behaviours involving unwanted physical contact or damage to property may also constitute criminal offences.
 If you experience any such behaviour, you should consider reporting the matter to the police.

-In addition to seeking legal advice, you can also do a number of simple things which may assist.
-They include:
+In addition to seeking legal advice, there are a number of simple things that you can also do which may assist:

 - Be informed.
 Make sure you have a copy of your contract of employment, enterprise agreement and workplace policies and procedures that deal with occupational health and safety and harassment.

 - If you are a union member, contact your union.
 Many unions are experienced in dealing with workplace bullying and harassment.
 If the workplace bullying and harassment is affecting a number of employees there are advantages to addressing it collectively.

 - Address the situation early.
 Employees who are subject to workplace bullying and harassment often put the issue to one side and wait before it gets really bad before addressing it.
 By this time the employee may have already suffered a work related stress injury; if this is the case, they may not be able to continue working.